Three-Area Upper Face Botox in Walnut Creek

 What three-area upper face Botox cannot do

-If skin texture, crepey skin, sun damage, or etched lines are major concerns, treatments such as SkinPen microneedling or PRP microneedling may be discussed as part of a broader skin-quality plan.
+If skin texture, crepey skin, sun damage, or etched lines are major concerns, treatments such as SkinPen microneedling, PRP microneedling or dermal fillers may be discussed as part of a broader skin-quality plan.

 What to expect